Growth Metrics

 Goodyear Tire & Rubber (GT) has disclosed Long-Term Debt Issuances for 17 consecutive years, with $2.7 billion as the latest value for Q4 2025.

-- Long-Term Debt Issuances was $2.7 billion for Q4 2025 at Goodyear Tire & Rubber, down from $4.5 billion in the prior quarter.
+• Long-Term Debt Issuances for Q4 2025 was $2.7 billion at Goodyear Tire & Rubber, down from $4.5 billion in the prior quarter.

-- In the past five years, Long-Term Debt Issuances ranged from a high of $6.0 billion in Q1 2025 to a low of $694.0 million in Q1 2021.
+• The five-year high for Long-Term Debt Issuances was $6.0 billion in Q1 2025, with the low at $694.0 million in Q1 2021.

-- Goodyear Tire & Rubber's Long-Term Debt Issuances stood at $2.3 billion in 2021, then grew by 2.78% to $2.4 billion in 2022, then grew by 8.75% to $2.6 billion in 2023, then skyrocketed by 57.22% to $4.1 billion in 2024, then crashed by 34.57% to $2.7 billion in 2025.
+• Over 5 years, Long-Term Debt Issuances stood at $2.3 billion in 2021, then increased by 2.78% to $2.4 billion in 2022, then increased by 8.75% to $2.6 billion in 2023, then surged by 57.22% to $4.1 billion in 2024, then plummeted by 34.57% to $2.7 billion in 2025.